On energy dissipation in a friction-controlled slide of a body excited by random motions of the foundation: Results

 \begin{widetext}

 \end{widetext} for $\tau \le \tau_0 = \frac{\mu^2 g^2}{2 h^2}t_0$, where $\erf{x} = \frac{2}{\sqrt{\pi}} \int \limits_0^{x} e^{-s^2} ds$ and~$\erfc{x} = 1 - \erf{x}$.

+It is also worth noticing that the expression for~$\tilde m_{020}$ in~\eqref{eq10p} perfectly matches that in formula~(73) of paper~\cite{Chen2014}, having in mind the proper scaling.
+The same goes for the long time asymptotics of~$\sigma^2_{U_2}(\tau)$ in~\eqref{eq10t} (compare with formula~(76) in~\cite{Chen2014}).

-After the external excitation is turned off, the body will remain moving until the moment~$t_s$, or $\tau_s=\frac{\mu^2 g^2}{2 h^2}t_s$ in the dimensionalless formulation.
-The expression~\eqref{eq10l} gives a possibility to derive the probability density function of~$\tau_s$.
+After the external excitation is turned off, the body will remain sliding until the moment~$t_s$, or $\tau_s=\frac{\mu^2 g^2}{2 h^2}t_s$ in the dimensionalless formulation.
+The expression~\eqref{eq10l} gives us a possibility to derive the probability density function of~$\tau_s$.
 Inverting~\eqref{eq10l} by Fourier with respect to~$z_1$ and by Laplace with respect to~$p$, one can get

 Since for~$\tau > \tau_0$ the equations~\eqref{eq3} will have no stochastic component, it is easy to solve them.
 Then, we will have

 where~$\tau \le \tau_s$, and at time~$\tau_s$ the body stops.

 From~\eqref{eq13a} it follows that~$\tau_s$ is given by the formula